choojun/choojun.github.io/wsl_hadoop_hbase.md

 export HBASE_REGIONSERVERS=${HBASE_HOME}/conf/regionservers
 export HBASE_MANAGES_ZK=false
 ~~~
 > Please start both zookeeper and kafka servers before this step.
-If you are planning to run the Kafka service, then in hbase-env.sh change HBASE_MANAGES_ZK from true to false, i.e. export HBASE_MANAGES_ZK=false
+If you are planning to run the Kafka service, then in hbase-env.sh change HBASE_MANAGES_ZK from true to false

 4. Add/Edit the properties of conf/hbase-site.xml
 ~~~bash